Media Relations: “Off the Record” and “On Background” Explained

 I’ve talked with journalists “off the record” and “on background.”
 I’ve advised clients on navigating confidential information sharing many times.
 Using “off the record” is not a tool to be used by a novice.
 You have to know what you are doing and be clear.

 You must be intentional about what you do and don’t want to share.
 Absent an “off the record” or “on background” agreement, anything you say to a journalist or captured by a recording device they use, can be reported on.
-In media relations training, we always warn CEOs, interviewees and spokespeople that anything they say in front of or to a journalist.
+In media relations training, we always warn CEOs, interviewees and spokespeople that anything they say in front of or to a journalist could be used in a report.
 We tell them that even if a camera, phone, microphone, or recorder does not appear to be recording, anything said near one should be considered “on the record.”
 If you don’t want to see the information you have in print or on the airwaves, do not say it, allude to it, or hint about it.
 Keep your lips zipped.

 Why people go off the record or on background.
 So even though people like me tell you it’s safest to be “on the record” or to keep your mouth shut – why would you go “off” the record?
 People I’ve met and assisted have a variety of reasons for doing this.
 Sometimes they work for a large government agency or have been hurt by something or someone.